 Yabbies make great pets for kids and look fantastic in a large fish tank with plenty of hiding places like logs, plants, and rocks.
 They live long and are very hardy.
 Clean the tank every month and change 1/4 of the water so they will have a clean environment.
 If they do shed their shell keep it in the tank as they will eat it for calcium over the next few days.

 Let me know in the comments below your favorite food for your yabbie.
-For me its grated carrot and peas.
+For me, it’s grated carrots and peas.